mskv/valid-ts/README.md

 `eq`

 Tests equality, useful for custructing tagged unions as they can be nicely refined in TypeScript by conditional expressions like `switch-case`.
 Can provide a custom predicate for comparison, by default just uses `===`.
+Note that introducing any kind of coercion in the custom predicate is dangerous as it makes the inferred types potentially untrue.
+It's better to coerce the values first before using the `eq` validator.

 ```
 import bodyParser from "body-parser";